Compare ToxPlanet with “Free” Website Searches

 The Tables below illustrate the power of the ToxPlanet and how Public Search Engines and Free websites don’t really provide meaningful search results.
 (These Tables are not intended to compare documents counts, but to illustrate the consistency of searching in the ToxPlanet system.)

-The Expert Index (EI) has nearly 3 Million Terms and Synonyms.
+The EXPERTIndex (EI) has over 900,000 unique substances with nearly 5 Million Terms and Synonyms.
 This means that when you do a search in the EI your search results are consistent regardless of which synonym is used.
 The Columns labeled “Term” contains 6 synonyms of Phenol.
-So, in the ToxPlanet system, a search on any of the Terms results in 161 hits in ChemEXPERT.
+So, in the ToxPlanet system, a search on any of the Terms results in 178 hits in ChemEXPERT.

 Table 1 compares an ToxPlanet search against Popular Search Engines.
 As you can clearly see, not only are the results different from Engine to Engine, but synonym searches within the same Engine can vary dramatically.
 Google ranges from 19.8 Million hits to “just” 14,000.
 Neither number is very meaningful.